View our policies in detail by following the links below.

 Alan Morgan CEO, The Big Table Group Limited

-Afternoon tea is a minimum of 2 people sharing one tea - vegetarian option is available.
+Afternoon tea is a minimum of 2 people.
+Prices are per person.

 This offer must be pre-booked, everyone on the table must upgrade.
 Booking allows for 90 minutes of bottomless prosecco or soft drinks.
 We reserve the right to amend or end this offer at our discretion.
 We reserve the right to refuse to serve alcohol to any person clearly intoxicated.
 The offer is only valid in conjunction with the afternoon tea.